fuyunwang/RpcInfra/README.md

 # RpcInfra
-rpc_infra created with java and go which is composed of single version and distributed version
+rpc_infra and im_application created with java and go which is composed of single version and distributed version